-Your doctor will ask you questions about your symptoms and your general health, and he or she will do a physical examination.
+Your doctor will ask you questions about your symptoms and your general health.
+The doctor will do a physical examination.

 If your symptoms aren't severe and you are younger than 55, your doctor may do some simple tests (using your blood, breath, or stool) to look for signs of H. pylori infection.

-The only way for you and your doctor to know for sure if you have an ulcer is to do a more complicated test, called an endoscopy, to look for an ulcer and to test for H. pylori infection.
+The only way for you and your doctor to know for sure if you have an ulcer is to do a more complicated test.
+This test is called an endoscopy.
 An endoscopy allows the doctor to look inside your esophagus, stomach, and small intestine.
-An endoscopy is usually done by a gastroenterologist, a doctor who specializes in digestive diseases.
-Instead of an endoscopy, your doctor may do an upper gastrointestinal (UGI) series, which is an X-ray examination of the esophagus and stomach.
+It's done to look for an ulcer and to test for H. pylori infection.

 To treat peptic ulcers, most people need to take medicines that reduce the amount of acid in the stomach.
 If you have an H. pylori infection, you will also need to take antibiotics.

 You can help speed the healing of your ulcer and prevent it from coming back if you quit smoking and limit alcohol.
 If you keep using medicines such as aspirin, ibuprofen, or naproxen, you may increase the chance of your ulcer coming back.

 Surgery is rarely used to treat an ulcer.
 But if your ulcer doesn't heal, or if you have life-threatening complications, you may need surgery.

 Ignoring symptoms of an ulcer isn't a good idea.
 An ulcer needs to be treated.
 While symptoms can go away for a short time, you may still have an ulcer.
 Left untreated, an ulcer can cause life-threatening problems.
 Even with treatment, some ulcers may come back and may need more treatment.